sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 _Now, let’s add the required environment variables for the frontend application._

 1. Create an `.env` file for this frontend project.
 You can do it starting from the example file `cp .env.example .env`.
 2. Write all the required variables.
-We need the **VITE_FIREBASE_APIKEY, VITE_FIREBASE_AUTHDOMAIN, VITE_FIREBASE_PROJECTID, VITE_FIREBASE_APPID,**, **VITE_FIREBASE_MEASUREMENTID.**, and **VITE_FIREBASE_MESSAGINGSENDERID**.
-3. To get these values, go back to the Firebase Console and open your project.
+We need the **VITE_FIREBASE_APIKEY, VITE_FIREBASE_AUTHDOMAIN, VITE_FIREBASE_PROJECTID**, and **VITE_FIREBASE_APPID.** To get these values, go back to the Firebase Console and open your project.
-4. Navigate to **Project Settings.** Find “Your apps” or “Add an app” area and hit the “Web” button.
+3. Navigate to **Project Settings.** Find “Your apps” or “Add an app” area and hit the “Web” button.
 Then create and register a new Web App.
-5. Give a nickname for the web app.
+4. Give a nickname for the web app.
 For example, ‘Organized web app’.
-6. We don’t need to set up Firebase Hosting for this app, so continue.
+5. We don’t need to set up Firebase Hosting for this app, so continue.
-7. In this section, we get all the required values for our environment variables like **apiKey, authDomain, projectId, appId,** and **measurementId.** Copy these values from the Firebase console to our `.env` file.
+6. In this section, we get all the required values for our environment variables like **apiKey, authDomain, projectId,** and **appId.** Copy these values from the Firebase console to our `.env` file.

 _All the dependencies were installed, and the environment variables are all ready.
 We can now start the frontend application._